nanoix9/2019Papers/rm/comp811-assignment-stone.md

 #### Collaboration and Sharing

 The most significant finding is that DevOps is interpreted as a culture of collaboration rather than a job title or technical tools.
 They claim that DevOps is driven by the lack of collaboration between developer and operator teams, and is targeted at bridging such gap.
 Some people even define DevOps as collaboration.
 They argue that tools are useless if the principles and culture are not understood and followed by team members.
+Some practitioners clearly put it,

+> "DevOps is not about tools and automation but building culture that allow faster feedback.
+This is not possible without having system thinking and collaboration between dev and ops." [^culture-ff]

+> "DevOps equals COLLABORATION.
+It's not the toolchain!"  [^equals]

+[^culture-ff]: From: <https://www.quora.com/How-are-DevOps-and-Agile-different/answers/47169430>, retrieved September 21, 2019
+[^equals]: From: <https://www.reddit.com/r/devops/comments/94bc47/how_does_your_devops_members_interact_with/e3knbd1>, retrieved September 21, 2019

-Though sharing is less mentioned, it is believed by some practitioners as an important factor of collaboration.
-It is a culture of collaboration by sharing knowledge, experience, and tools to prevent engineers from re-inventing the wheel.
+Though sharing is less mentioned, it is believed by some people as an important factor of collaboration.
+It is a culture of collaboration by sharing knowledge, experience, and tools to prevent duplicated and unnecessary works.
 Developers should write tools to help operators doing operation tasks and vice versa.
+As one practitioner pointed out,

+> "All of these opportunities for collaboration keep engineers from re-inventing the wheel.
+It's a cultural of sharing knowledge and ideas much like the Open Source community." [^wheel]

+[^wheel]: From: <https://www.reddit.com/r/devops/comments/94bc47/how_does_your_devops_members_interact_with/e3oo6h2>, retrieved September 21, 2019

 #### Organisation, Functionality and Responsibility

 The topic of organisation also attracts many attentions at online forums.
 Typical contents in this topic are: 1) team organisation, 2) team functionality, 3) role and responsibility of team members.

 There are two controversial opinions on how team should be organised.
 Most people claim that developers and operators teams should be unified into one agile team, in which the role and responsibilities of every team member are the same.
 In other words, every team member is responsible for the whole software development lifecycle from requirement analysis to deployment, so they will take responsibility on their own work instead of throwing it to other teams.
-They believe this is the correct approach to evolve from agile teams into DevOps teams.
+Typical sayings are as follows:

+> "According to the DevOps culture, end to end responsibility of the application has taken by a single group of engineers.
+Right from the phase of requirements to testing to monitoring to feedback to implementing changes, all done by same group of engineers." [^e2e]

+> "You don't have agile engineers or agile teams, because if you're implementing them properly, everyone is agile.
+Same thing applies to DevOps." [^everyone]

+[^e2e]: From: <https://www.quora.com/How-are-DevOps-and-Agile-different/answer/James-Lee-1583>, retrieved September 21, 2019
+[^everyone]: From: <https://www.reddit.com/r/devops/comments/94bc47/how_does_your_devops_members_interact_with/e3kuk8v?utm_source=share&utm_medium=web2x>, retrieved September 21, 2019

 Though this is the opinion of majority, there are still some people claiming that the developers and operation team should not be merged.
 The two teams should both follow agile approach but keep separated.
 They argue that developers would spend most of the time on development and only a little time on operation works.
 Therefore, a separated operation team is the solution to this time allocation problem.

 #### Motivation, Goal and Value

 DevOps is motivated by the gap between development team and operation team, and consequently aims at bridging such gap.
 The goal of DevOps is to provide fast, easy, repeatable, reliable, safe and secure deployment.
 DevOps automates repetitive work and brings maintainability in operation phase.
+As a practitioner pointed out:

+> "DevOps goal is to build a common culture across teams so that we can deliver fast, high quality, fast feedback, and continuous improvement." [^goal]

+[^goal]: From: <https://www.quora.com/How-are-DevOps-and-Agile-different/answer/Murughan-Palaniachari>, retrieved September 21, 2019

 In a more basic level, the goal and value of DevOps and agile are consistent.
 They both aim at building a solid loop for fast feedback from customers, thus more "agile" reacting and adapting to changes.
 This benefits will ultimately result in the improvement of product quality.

 #### Concept and Principles

 People hold two kinds of opinions on agile-DevOps relationship at the level of basic concepts and principles.
 These opinions are similar with subtle differences.
 Some people hold the idea that DevOps is an extension of agile, which is consistent with some academic publications [@huttermann2012devops-Developers] [@Jabbari:2016:what-is-devops] [@lwakatare2016:relationship].
 People holding this idea take DevOps as managing end-to-end software develop process, including both development and operation.
 On the other hand, some other people claim that DevOps and agile are complimentary.
 They incline DevOps on the "Ops" part because they think most developer teams have already established agile culture but operators do not.
 Such people relate DevOps particularly on the deployment and operation phases, and take DevOps as applying agile methods and principles in such phases.
+As explained in comment from a practitioner:

+> "When companies applied Agile to team, things were good but not great as it was not applied across all the teams.
+Operation team were still following waterfall or some traditional way. ...
+So to achieve greater success we adopt DevOps where both development team and operation team follows agile.
+By this both Dev and Ops team follows same culture." [^op-waterfall]

+[^op-waterfall]: From: <https://www.quora.com/How-are-DevOps-and-Agile-different/answer/Murughan-Palaniachari>, retrieved September 21, 2019

 There are some attempts of introducing agile methods such as Scrum or Kanban into IT operations.
 For example, there is some practice of managing infrastructure change by stories in sprint, along with application change.

 #### Process and Methodology